DivanteLtd/headless-security.org/book/vsf-best-practices.md

 # VSF1 Best Practices

 [Vue Storefront 1](https://github.com/DivanteLtd/vue-storefront) become a pretty popular frontend framework for building modern eCommerce sites.
 The number of features, configuration and deployment options is only growing.
-With a great flexibility there comes responsibility too.
+With great flexibility there comes responsibility too.
 Here you can find some Best Practices and Security Standards for building [custom VSF modules](https://docs.vuestorefront.io/guide/cookbook/module.html) and [deploying the sites to production](https://docs.vuestorefront.io/guide/installation/production-setup.html).

 ## Config file is public

 Vue Storefront uses [node-config](https://github.com/lorenwest/node-config) for managing it's [configuration files](https://docs.vuestorefront.io/guide/basics/configuration.html).
-As powerful this library is - we must remember that VSF works in both CSR/SPA (Client Side Rendering/Single Page Application) and SSR (Server Side Rendering) modes using **exactly the same codebase**.
-This means that the `config/*.json` files are **all bundled within Webpack** and sent to the user browser to be accesible from the JavaScript code executed in SPA mode.
+As powerful this library is - we must remember that VSF works in both CSR/SPA (Client-Side Rendering/Single Page Application) and SSR (Server Side Rendering) modes using **exactly the same codebase**.
+This means that the `config/*.json` files are **all bundled within Webpack** and sent to the user browser to be accessible from the JavaScript code executed in SPA mode.

 This is how your config file looks in the Client's browser (as a part of the `app.*.js` bundle):